csc-training/sscc-qc-basic/tutorial1/tutorial1.md

 * The CSC TmoleX page has more information.
 * The overall CSC supercomputer environment can be found in the [Docs CSC user guide](https://docs.csc.fi/computing/available-systems/) or in the [CSC Computing environment self learning course materials](https://csc-training.github.io/csc-env-eff/).
+* An option is to use `ssh` and login directly on the Mahti login node, and prepare the job with `define` (see tutorial2).

 !["Using TmoleX network scheme"](../screens_20/tmolex-and-mahti.svg "Using TmoleX network scheme")